Wolves of Wall Street: How Fund Managers Lie to You

 Case in point: The Securities and Exchange Commission (SEC) on April 27 charged Bill Hwang, the owner of family office Archegos Capital Management LP, with orchestrating a massive fraudulent scheme that generated billions of dollars in losses.

 The SEC also charged three other top executives at Archegos for their roles in the criminal conspiracy.
 Federal prosecutors characterized Archegos as a criminal operation to manipulate markets and defraud investors, on a vast scale.

 But the dangers to your financial well-being extend beyond outright criminality.
 Many investment advisers have devised dishonest but legal methods to part you from your money.
 The stakes are high.

+I’m generally bullish about the rest of 2022.
+Corporate earnings and economic growth remain strong.
+However, the persistent pandemic, the Russia-Ukraine war, rising inflation, tightening monetary policy, and a host of other risks hang over the markets.
 No matter what your investment goals or time horizon, you should always apply your own rational analysis when it comes to your savings.